awalongs/Smile-coach-AI/README.md

 ```

-Run this command to see how it operates on an image from the cat folder.
+Run this command to see how it operates on an image from the smile folder.
 ```
 imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/Aaron_Guiel_0001.jpg  output.jpg